himanshu-red/java-multithreading---concurrency/Notes.md

 * All other threads called child threads are spawned from the main thread itself.
 * The main method can then finish, but the program will keep running until all user threads have completed.
 * The runtime environment distinguishes between user threads and daemon threads.
+* Calling the setDaemon(boolean) method in the thread class marks the status of the thread as either daemon or user, but this must be done before the thread is started.
+* As long as a user thread is alive, the JVM doesn't terminate.
+* A daemon thread is at the mercy of the runtime system: It stops if there is no more user thread running, thus terminating the program.